-Eight questions of equal marks(10 marks each) are to be set, two in each of the four Sections (A-D).Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be subdivided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section.
+Eight questions of equal marks(10 marks each) are to be set, two in each of the four Sections (A-D).Questions

 - Research methodology: Nature and scope; problem formulation and statement of research objectives. • Research process. - Choose a Research Topic. ٠